Hyperthyroidism: Thyroid storm

 Thyroid storm presents with extreme symptoms of hyperthyroidism.
 It is treated aggressively with resuscitation measures along with a combination of the above modalities including: intravenous beta blockers such as propranolol, followed by a thioamide such as methimazole, an iodinated radiocontrast agent or an iodine solution if the radiocontrast agent is not available, and an intravenous steroid such as hydrocortisone.
 Propylthiouracil is the preferred thioamide in thyroid storm as it can prevent the conversion of T4 to the more active T3 in the peripheral tissues in addition to inhibiting thyroid hormone production.

 Alternative medicine

 In countries such as China, herbs used alone or with antithyroid medications are used to treat hyperthyroidism.
-Very low quality evidence suggests that traditional Chinese herbal medications may be beneficial when taken along with routine hyperthyroid medications, however, there is no reliable evidence to determine the effectiveness of Chinese herbal medications for treating hyperthyroidism.
+Very low quality evidence suggests that traditional Chinese herbal medications may be beneficial when taken along with routine hyperthyroidism medications; however, there is no reliable evidence to determine the effectiveness of Chinese herbal medications for treating hyperthyroidism.

 Epidemiology

 In the United States, hyperthyroidism affects about 1.2% of the population.
 About half of these cases have obvious symptoms, while the other half do not.
 It occurs between two and ten times more often in women.
 The disease is more common in those over the age of 60 years.

 Subclinical hyperthyroidism modestly increases the risk of cognitive impairment and dementia.